cern-eos/eos-manila/README.md

 ## OpenStack Manila Installation With DevStack
 To begin using the EOS Manila driver with OpenStack, it is first necessary to install OpenStack with Manila support.
 To do this, we will be using **DevStack**: scripts meant to seamlessly build an OpenStack environment on your desired machine.

-After building a [compatible](https://docs.openstack.org/sahara/latest/contributor/devstack.html) Linux machine dedicated to OpenStack, using *root*, run the following commands:
+After building a [compatible](https://docs.openstack.org/sahara/latest/contributor/devstack.html) Linux machine dedicated to OpenStack, using your machine's *root* account, run the following commands:

 1. Create a "stack" user with sudo privileges.